eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 3. In the backend models?
 4. In the database?

 The answer is: at least in the API and the database.
 Ideally everywhere.

-In practice you will miss some.
+Because in practice you will miss some.

 So practice defense in depth: if you forget enforcement in one layer, you get enforcement in the next layer.
 A 500 error is better than bad data: one is